Peter-Hennessy/hang-man/README.md

  [Top](<#contents>)

 # Game Structure
-* The game begin by asking the name of the user their name to invite them in on a personal level
+* The game begins by asking the user their name to invite them in on a personal level
-* For the game I created a game where the player has 8 lives to guess a word thorught the process of elimination
+* For the game I created a game where the player has 8 lives to guess a word through the process of elimination
 * If the user gets a incorrect letter, then a piece of the hangman image will appear
 * Every letter tha is guessed will appear as to avoid repitition in the guesses
 * If all guesses are made a message will appear to say the user is free to go, or needs to be taken to the undertaker, depending on the outcome